-Almost every Saturday I go to Lowe’s for something and I usually find myself walking through the garage storage section.
+I go to Lowe’s almost every Saturday for something, and I usually find myself walking through the garage storage section.

 The test is pretty simple.

-- I bought a hook and track piece from Craftsman VersaTrack, Rubbermaid FastTrack and the Kobalt storage rail system.
+- I bought a hook and track piece from Craftsman VersaTrack, Rubbermaid FastTrack, and the Kobalt storage rail system.

-How the Gladiator Accessories are supposed to fit
+How the Gladiator Accessories are Supposed to Fit

 Like almost every other track system, Gladiator accessories have a C-shape that snaps over the center channel in the GearTrack or

 Once they’ve snapped in, there is no wiggle room at all.